 By Beatrice Bananuka

-The writer is an Assistant Commissioner in charge of education information and communication at the National Secretariat for Patriotism Corps.
+The writer is an assistant commissioner in charge of education, information and communication, at the National Secretariat for Patriotism clubs.